A large reservoir dam broke in Ukraine: Kyiv blames Russia, American media blames nature

 Residents of the Kherson region at dawn on June 6 began to spread messages on social networks about a possible undermining of the dam of the Kakhovskaya hydroelectric power station occupied by Russian troops.
 Then this information was confirmed in OK South, informing which settlements are potentially threatened by flooding, and gave brief instructions on what people need to do.

-“According to the investigation, on June 6, 2023, at about 03:00, the Russian military blew up the dam of the Kakhovskaya hydroelectric power station in the Kherson region.
-As a result, there is an increase in the water level and flooding of settlements near the Dnieper River.
+“According to the investigation, on June 6, 2023, at about 03:00, the Russian military blew up the dam of the Kakhovka hydroelectric power station in the Kherson region.
+As a result, the water level rises and flooding of populated areas near the Dnieper River.
 Law enforcement agencies are taking measures to establish the extent of the destruction.
-Priority actions are being taken to fix the crime committed by the army of the aggressor country,” the Office of the Prosecutor General of Ukraine said.
+Priority actions are being carried out to record a crime committed by the army of the aggressor country,” the Office of the Prosecutor General of Ukraine reported.

 On the subject: Three trains collided in India: nearly 300 dead, 1000 injured